Good variety of cookware

-Since these are made from aluminum, they’re very responsive, which means they heat quickly and they cool quickly.
+Since these are made from aluminum, they’re very responsive, which means they heat and cool quickly.

 As we used the cookware, we noticed that the exterior of the pots started to darken.
 Some of them darkened evenly when we used them in the oven.
 Others darkened in splotches, particularly if food spilled over the sides or oil splattered from a nearby pan.
 Eventually, the color evened out to a medium gray color on most of the pans.
 The lids are clear glass with the company’s name and logo on the lid.
 At first, we wondered why the logo was included, but if someone has a lot of cookware, this could let them know they’ve grabbed the correct lid.

 When it was time to empty the pots or pans, we missed the pouring spouts that some pans have.
 Sometimes we were able to pour neatly, but other times we made a bit of a mess.

 This set includes an 8-inch frying pan, a 9.5-inch frying pan, a 2-quart saucepan with lid, a 2.8-quart sauté pan with lid, a 5-quart casserole with lid, and a steamer that fits the saucepan.
 The lids for the sauté pan and the casserole are interchangeable and also fit the 9.5-inch frying pan.
 The set also includes three bamboo utensils: a slotted spatula/turner, a solid spatula/turner, and a slotted spork.